|

 All of the keywords or items in the syntax specification above may appear in any order.
 Some keywords only have effect if specified with other keywords.
 The keywords are grouped into functional categories to make it clear which keywords work together.
 The GENERAL_LIGHT_MODIFIERS work with all types of lights and all options.

-Note: that TRANSFORMATIONS such as translate
+Note: that TRANSFORMATIONS such as translate,

-etc. may be applied but no other OBJECT_MODIFIERS
+rotate etc. may be applied but no other OBJECT_MODIFIERS

 may be used.